gloryofrobots/arza/README.md

 **let** **in** **fun** **interface** **generic** **type** **->** **|**] trigger offside line.
-Once an offside line has been set, all the expressions must align with the line, until it be removed by dedent to previous line or by **end** token.
+Once an offside line has been set, all the expressions must align with the line, until it is removed by dedent to previous line or by **end** token.

 ```
 // Call function print from module io with result of if expression